 Because of our small staff, we are regrettably unable to provide individualized critiques of most of the manuscripts that we reject.
 We immediately confirm receipt of unsolicited manuscripts as soon as they arrive, and we make every effort to convey our decision to the author within eight weeks.

 Manuscripts must be typed, double-spaced, and should not exceed 6,500 words, including references.
-All references must be in the form of numbered endnotes and should be strictly limited in number.
+The word limit will be lower for manuscripts accompanied by tables, charts, or other graphics.
+All references must be in the form of numbered Chicago-style endnotes and should be strictly limited in number.
 Please include an abstract of no more than 100 words, as well as a brief biography of no more than 50 words.
 The abstract should include as many keywords from your essay as possible.
 The biography should include a current academic or professional affiliation and any recent publications or activities.
 The Journal will not consider manuscripts submitted simultaneously to other journals.

 How to Submit

 Manuscripts may be submitted electronically or via regular mail, though electronic submissions are strongly encouraged and greatly appreciated.
 Manuscripts submitted via email should take the form of attachments formatted in Microsoft Word and should be emailed to Journal of Democracy, at firstname.lastname@example.org.